 Some of the shrubs flowering at this time of year, such as deutzia, weigela and lilac, flower on growth made the previous year.
 This means they’re best pruned right after flowering, to ensure you’re not removing new growth that will bear next year’s blooms.
-Here are five plant types that can be pruned in winter, including old shrubs and plants that bleed.

 Discover five shrubs which look good in May, below.

 Many deutzias are awash with flowers in May, including Deutzia gracilis and Deutzia pulchra.
 Prune them after flowering to encourage strong new growth that will flower next year.
-Here are eight reasons to prune in summer.

 Calycanthus ‘Hartlage Wine’